Tekken: Gameplay

 As with many fighting games, players choose a character from a lineup and engage in hand-to-hand combat with an opponent.
 Traditional fighting games are usually played with buttons which correspond to the strength of the attack, such as strong punch or weak kick.
 Tekken, however, dedicates a button to each of the four limbs of the fighter.
 The gameplay system includes blocks, throws, escapes, and ground fighting.

 In the original Tekken, players could only block attacks manually.
 From then on, starting with Tekken 2, characters automatically block while not moving forward or performing actions, a feature called "neutral guard."
 Standing or retreating characters will block high and middle attacks with no input from the player, while crouching characters will duck high attacks and block low ones.
 Normal middle attacks will hit crouching players, but some special mid-attacks can be blocked by both stand and crouching neutral guards.
 Meanwhile, pressing backwards will give the player an "active guard" that can withstand certain combo attacks that would normally penetrate the neutral guard.
 Some characters are equipped with parries and reversals that act like traditional "press button to block" systems.

 Tekken 3 introduced several gameplay possibilities that were retained in later games, including the ability to sidestep into the foreground or background.
 Tekken 3 and later games also reduced recovery time after being knocked down and gave characters rolls to recover instantly after hitting the ground, allowing the player to get back into the fight more quickly at the risk of being hit while rolling.
-Tekken 4 gave characters even greater mobility by adding true 3D movement inside geometrically complex arenas with uneven ground, obstacles, and walls.
-The 3D gameplay allows damaging side and back throws as a reward for outmaneuvering the opponent, as well as evasive attacks that develop directly from a sidestep.